-There are some red squirrels in the Upper Derwent Valley and Upper Weardale, so if you see a red or grey squirrel in these areas, please report them to either the Upper Weardale, Allen Valley or Slaley Red Squirrel Groups, whichever is nearer.
+There are some red squirrels in the Upper Derwent Valley, Upper Weardale, and mid-Teesdale.
+If you see a red or grey squirrel in these areas, please report them to either the Upper Derwent Valley, Upper Weardale, Allen Valley, Slaley Red Squirrel Groups, or in the case of Teesdale, to the chair/co-ordinator of NRS (Northumberland) (see below) as appropriate.

 At present, as there are no red squirrels in the rest of County Durham, and no red squirrel groups, there is no point in reporting grey squirrels from the rest of the county of Durham, as there is nothing that can be done about them.

-If you live in a part of Northumberland or Newcastle that is not covered by a red squirrel group, and you would like to get involved, please contact Nick Leeming, chair/co-ordinator of Northern Red Squirrels (Northumberland) at firstname.lastname@example.org
+If you live in a part of Northumberland or Newcastle that is not covered by a red squirrel group, and you would like to get involved, please contact , chair of Northern Red Squirrels (Northumberland) at

 Date of sighting: